-We believe that a financial professional working in your best interest, called a fiduciary, is the best place to start.
-They can provide an independent evaluation of your savings plan, assess your progress toward important goals such as retirement and college savings, and realign your portfolio, if needed.
+We believe that a financial professional working in your best interest: a fiduciary, is the best place to start.
+They can provide an independent evaluation of your savings plan, assess your progress toward important goals such as retirement and college savings, and realign your portfolio if needed.

 Have your current plan evaluated to see if areas can be pinpointed for improvement by considering these and other aspects of your plan:

 Is your existing plan calculating your savings and risk/ returns performance needs?
-Are you watching over or consolidating 401(k) plans from previous employers?, Are you taking full advantage of employer- and non-employer-sponsored retirement plans, or discuss whether to convert a traditional IRA to a Roth IRA.
+Are you watching over or consolidating 401(k) plans from previous employers?
+Are you taking full advantage of employer- and non-employer-sponsored retirement plans?
+Have you discussed whether to convert a traditional IRA to a Roth IRA?

 If you have married, remarried, or divorced—or welcomed a new member to the family—have you kept up with changing beneﬁciaries?
 Have you planned for future education needs?
 Changes in employment or caring for an elderly parent can also affect your planning to reach your goals.